doguilmak/Django-Handle-Errors-in-Views/README.md

 	handler404 = 'myproject.views.handler404'

 <p>We are done!
 Now, let's run our project and check on browser!
-We can check 404 Not Found error on <code>http://127.0.0.1:8000/home/</code> address.
+We can check 404 Not Found error on <code>http://127.0.0.1:8000/home/</code> address.</p>

 <br>